The Napa Wine Project

 In the early 1960s, due to financial problems and unable to secure a loan from the local branch of Bank of America, the Trinchero family put Sutter Home on the market.
 But there were no buyers and eventually they were able to secure a loan to keep the business afloat.

-Today Sutter Home is still family owned – it is part of Trinchero Family Estates (TFE), the largest family owned winery based in the Napa Valley, and the second largest family owned winery in the world behind the the Gallo family.
-As of our latest update to this review, TFE owns more then 50 different wineries or brands.
+Today Sutter Home is still family owned – it is part of Trinchero Family Estates (TFE), the largest family-owned winery based in the Napa Valley, and the second largest family-owned winery in the world behind GALLO.
+As of our latest update to this review, TFE owns more than 50 different wineries or brands.
 Pretty heady stuff for having weathered such tough economic times during their early history.

-Sutter Home currently makes a wide variety of wines – and has a long history of doing so – although in the early days they were making beverages other then still wines including vermouth, marsalas, sherrys and sparkling wines.
+Sutter Home currently makes a wide variety of wines – and has a long history of doing so – although in the early days they were making beverages other than still wines including vermouth, marsala, sherry and sparkling wines.
+And they also developed and sold their own wine vinegars including some that were infused with garlic and or various herbs.

 White Zinfandel/Deaver Vineyards/Darrell Corti